-Are you a teacher, a scout leader, or part of a homeschool cooperative?
+Are you a teacher, scout leader or

 Kids on the Canal

-So You Want to Be a Mule Tender…
+So You Want to be a …

 In-Person Field Trip Programs

 The Museum Experience